How to Choose an Air Purifier For Your Home

 - Make Your Own: Buy a 20x20 box fan and a 20x20 Filtrete Air Filter.
 This option is effective and more affordable.
 Simply turn the fan on, drop the filter on the back of the fan and the suction from the fan will hold the filter without tape or mechanical fasteners.

+Your bedroom is the best place to put your new air purifier.
 Why start in your bedroom instead of a common area?
 Two reasons:

 #1: Unless you work from home, chances are you spend most of your time at home in bed.